-Sybil tries her might and cannot not double down and make her double bonus/Form 4.
+Sybil tries her might and cannot not double down to make her double bonus/Form 4 and metrics.
 She thinks to herself that if she could go home and work, she could call people around suppertime and reach more people.
 After all, it works for telemarketers, right?

 Sybil drives her Chrysler LeBaron home, logs into her computer and starts making calls.
 Not long after 5:30 PM, Sybil hears a knock at the door.

 “Who can this be, dag-nammit?”
 Sybil thinks to herself.

 Sybil opens the front door to her stone McMansion, next to the four-stall garage.
 “Hi Sybil.
 I am sorry to bother you.
 My cat Holly is missing and I am terrified.
 Have you–

 “Your cat is not here, Kitty, go away,” barks Sybil as she goes back to her typing and calling.

 As Kitty searches high and low for her dearest Holly-Cotton all over Kankakee and Bradley, Sybil’s Form 4s pile up.
 “I am winning!
 I am getting my Form 4’s!
 Gimme my Form 4’s!”

 Sybil is so excited to collect all that money and make bonuses as a result via the Form 4 bonus and hopefully please her boss, Ms. Tara Bull.

 “Man, I gotta pinch a loaf,” Sybil says aloud as she gets up after her last debtor hung up on her.